addie-p/Team20-Project/team/reports/helen-liu.md

 - add icons for the 3 buttons next to each other with a container and import its image files
 - link: https://github.com/addie-p/Team20-Project/commit/5a08a227f9df0ae8eff8daaaa839696794302b74

-### make clear button clear indexDB
+### make clear button clear indexedDB
-- create clear from indexDB function and have clicking clear button as event listener to call the clear function
+- create clear from indexedDB function and have clicking clear button as event listener to call the clear function
 - adjust image preview container display accordingly
 - link: https://github.com/addie-p/Team20-Project/commit/04483635a941b45d6e61d488f66e840854d45326

 ### add function to submit and make back button go back to rating system page
-- add functionality for submit to send alert to user confirming saving file in indexDB or require restaurant or image input
+- add functionality for submit to send alert to user confirming saving file in indexedDB or require restaurant or image input
 - link: https://github.com/addie-p/Team20-Project/commit/4b91a07aca1bad51ad1f5a6691a215848b78393a
 - have clicking back button to redirect back to rating system page after branch with saved restaurants dashboard, rating system page, and photo upload page
 - link: https://github.com/addie-p/Team20-Project/commit/aab502158fde8ba9a07d1fbfd64d39e52f4e1857